mosop/stdio/README.md

 ## Decapturing

-The `out` and `err` methods return *decaptured* I/Os.
-The type of the I/O means that the I/O is not capturing the standard stream any more.
-In other words, you can not capture the standard streams any more in the same yielded block after calling `out` or `err`.
+The `out` and `err` methods return *decapturing* I/Os.
+The type of the I/O means that the I/O is not capturing the standard I/O any more.
+In other words, you can not capture the decaptured standard I/O again in the same yielded block after calling `out` or `err`.

 ```crystal
 Stdio.capture do |io|